madvillax/Ragbook/README.md

 uv sync --dev --extra ingestion --extra rag
 ```

-Set `VITE_API_URL=http://localhost:8000` to connect the frontend to the API.
 To enable the complete embedding, reranking, and LLM path, set `RAG_MODE=hybrid`, add a server-side `GEMINI_API_KEY`, and install the `rag` extra.
 Create the Gemini key in [Google AI Studio](https://aistudio.google.com/app/apikey); PostgreSQL itself does not need an API key.
 The default `fts` mode remains deterministic and requires no external AI provider.

 ## Architecture